knjeru/gSchool_Exercises/_06_imdb-clone/readme.md

 # Conclusion
 You've built a project with the knowledge you've acquired.
 You should be extremely proud of yourself; you've accomplished a lot and you've revealed some of the mysterious associated with building a web-based application.
 We're excited to reveal more of these mysterious and see you wield the power of web development to build amazing things.

+There's one more step of the pre-course.
+You'll build a simple website about yourself: [Chapter 7: Personal Project][next-page].

 [1]: #1-of-5-a-landing-page

 [2]: #2-of-5-an-ajax-call